leadoutweb/jwt/README.md

 ];

 ```

+The `provider` should be defined in the `providers` array in the authentication configuration file.

 The value of `public_key` and `private_key` should point to the public and private keys that are used for encoding and decoding the tokens.